adnankanaan/KotlinFFmpegEditor/README.md

 ## Usage
 just we need to pass the selected videoUri by user to the editer activty , as this :

-var videoUri = file.absolutePath // for example existing local video file
+var videoUri = videoFile.absolutePath // for example existing local video file

 val intent = Intent(context, VideoEditorActivity::class.java)
 intent.putExtra("videoUri", videoUri) // pass the videoUri here